aletheon/eleutherios-website/README.md

 Eleutherios (https://eleutherios.org.nz) is a global multi-stakeholder forum, that enables people or service providers to cooperate with one another, through the same forum or network.

-Service providers can scale their forum or network and operate under the same policy, process or standard.

 ![futureOverview](./src/assets/futureOverview2.png)

 #### Advantages